Aakash-18/Aakash-18/README.md

 - 👋 Hi, I’m @Aakash-18
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Web Development , Learning React because of it.
 - 🌱 I’m currently pursuing Masters in Data Science at PSG College of Technology
 - 📫 How to reach me ...@ aakash35272@gmail.com